emiliosanfilippo/text-work/situated-text-pattern/readme.md

 The query can be easily made more specific to retrieve the situated texts by a specific author (object property :hasAuthor) or publisher, just to make some examples.

 ### Example of RDF graph
-(it shows two texts, one for the full-variant, one for the shortened-variant)
+(it shows two texts, one for the full-version, one for the shortened-version)

 ![Local Image](situated-text-graph-example.png)